An academic argument is an evidence-based defense of a non-obvious position on a complex issue.

 The people who are waving signs and chanting slogans are doing it to rally the people who already agree with them, or to win uncommitted people over to their side.
 You won’t see someone holding one sign say “Is that true?
 I never thought of that before,” and suddenly change sides.

-I discourage students from choosing, as topics for their research papers, deeply polarized issues such as gay marriage, the legalization of marijuana, or firearms; in these cases, the thinking on the “pro” and “con” sides is so firm, the bumper stickers and T-shirt slogans are already so familiar, that it’s very hard for student writers to move beyond their strong, pre-existing beliefs, and really look at what the evidence says.
+I discourage students from choosing, as topics for their research papers, deeply polarized issues where the public discourse on the “pro” and “con” sides is so firmly entrenched, and the slogans on the bumper stickers and T-shirt slogans are already so familiar, that it’s very hard for student writers to move beyond the pre-existing beliefs that led them to choose their topic, and to look critically at what the evidence says on a complex issue where leaders of opposed various factions are learning from each other, not trying to shout each other down.

 One student wrote a successful paper on abortion, but her argument was a synthesis — she found flaws in both the “pro-choice” and “pro-life” views.
 We can’t assume that the correct solution to any debate is a compromise (“Abortions are legal from midnight to noon, and illegal from noon to midnight,”) so she found common ground that people who identify as “pro choice” and people who identify as “pro life” could both work towards, and argued that working towards those goals was more important than winning people over to the side of “choice” or “life.”